 The next day, your dog suddenly has something red popping out of his eye!

 Relax!
 No stress and anxiety is necessary.
-This is actually a fairly common condition involving a prolapsed gland of the third eyelid, or nictitating membrane.
+This is actually a fairly common condition with dogs’ eyes involving a prolapsed gland of the third eyelid, or nictitating membrane.
 Otherwise known as “Cherry Eye”.

 When your dog has Cherry Eye, you will see a protrusion of pink tissue that appears to be coming out of the corner of your dog’s eyelid.
 It is attached there with a fibrous material that becomes weakened.
 This condition is seen most often in younger dogs as well as smaller dog breeds.